Ship Frozen Fruit from China: Complete Import & Cold Chain Guide

 Power interruptions at container terminals

-Delays in connecting reefer units to shore power
+Delays connecting reefer units to shore power

-Inadequate pre-cooling of containers before loading
+Inadequate pre-cooling before loading

-Equipment failures during long ocean voyages
+Equipment failures during long voyages

 The Temperature & Handling Requirements for Frozen Fruit Reefer Shipping